ricewind012/win95-themes/docs/vscode.md

 3. Run the `scripts/patch vscode` script.
 Optional, makes the tree items' height smaller.

-4. Install the [Fix VSCode Checksums Next](https://marketplace.visualstudio.com/items?itemName=RimuruChan.vscode-fix-checksums-next) extension, then execute the "Fix Checksums: Apply" command.
+4. If you did step 3, install the [Fix VSCode Checksums Next](https://marketplace.visualstudio.com/items?itemName=RimuruChan.vscode-fix-checksums-next) extension, then execute the "Fix Checksums: Apply" command.

-   Not available on Open VSX, install from VSIX here: https://marketplace.visualstudio.com/_apis/public/gallery/publishers/RimuruChan/vsextensions/vscode-fix-checksums-next/latest/vspackage.
+   The extension is not available on Open VSX, so install it from VSIX here: https://marketplace.visualstudio.com/_apis/public/gallery/publishers/RimuruChan/vsextensions/vscode-fix-checksums-next/latest/vspackage.

 ## Caveats